-- Your allergist will perform an allergy skin test to test for possible allergies such as pollen, dust, food, insect stings and other things you were exposed to recently.
-An allergists needs to narrow down your possible allergens to be able to establish a proper diagnosis.
+- Your allergist will perform an allergy skin test to test for possible allergies such as pollen, dust, food, insect stings, and other things you were exposed to recently.
+An allergist needs to narrow down your possible allergens to be able to establish a proper diagnosis.

-- The intradermal test – the test involves injecting the allergen into the first few layers of your skin with a very thin needle.
+- The intradermal test – the test involves injecting the allergen into the first few layers of your skin with a fragile needle.
 This test is used when the prick test comes out clear.

-Although skin tests have proven* to be much more accurate than blood tests, there are instances when a blood test may be needed in order to help diagnose an allergy.
-For instance, a blood test may be performed if you are currently taking medication that could interfere with a skin test; if you have extremely sensitive skin which leads to false positive skin tests, you had a severe reaction to an allergen and exposing you to this allergen again poses real danger to your health and well-being.
+For instance, a blood test may be performed if you are currently taking medication that could interfere with a skin test; if you have susceptible skin which leads to false-positive skin tests, you had a severe reaction to an allergen and exposing you to this allergen again poses a real danger to your health and well-being.